 We haven’t even hit Halloween yet and my blood pressure is on the rise.
 Why?
 Christmas.
 I absolutely love Christmas but holiday stress is the worst.
-Outside of the planning for Christmas Dinner, decorating, and gift shopping; the holiday season brings the additional stress of every other person who is stressed out because it is the holidays.
+Not only do you have your job or business and other daily stresses that affect you, now you have Christmas dinner, shopping, parties, and dealing with other people who are stressed.

 Today I’m giving you tips on how to save money, time, and relieve just some of the stress we feel during this most special time of year.
 By the time you are done reading this you will have an actionable plan to keep this holiday season as stress free as possible.